 Our lawyers give practical advice that is tailored to the circumstances of each individual or organisation, with experience in all areas of defamation law.
 Whether you’ve been defamed or accused of defamation, we can help.

-• issue and respond to concerns notices regarding relevant defamation legislation
+- respond to concerns notices regarding relevant defamation legislation;

-• commence and defend proceedings in district and supreme courts
+- commence and defend proceedings in district and supreme courts; and

 If you suspect something you have published, or plan to publish, is defamatory, you should seek legal advice immediately.
 Defamation is about reputational damage so it is important to act fast to prevent the publication of potentially damaging material.